 - (25) Lights will not be dimmed at any competition site.
 If necessary, contact your Tournament Director for site specifics such as the size of the performance area, type of floor surface, etc. - (26) Internet connectivity will not be provided at any tournament venue.
 Any media being used in a solution must be saved to a device. - (27) Don't share your solution until after World Finals.
 This includes posting it online.
 Also, don't trust ideas, solutions, suggestions, etc. that others provide. - (28) Assigning Cost: To maintain an equal playing field among teams, each problem has a cost limit.
 This is the maximum allowable total value of the items used in the team's final problem solution at the competition.
 All materials used in the presentation of the team's solution, except those that are exempt from cost, must be counted in this value.
 The team must include an item's value even if it is borrowed or donated; however, items may be valued at "garage" or "yard" sale prices.
 This is a used, or secondhand, price.
 Items purchased new must be listed at full price, and the team should retain the receipt.
 If the team uses only part of an item, for example, half a can of paint or a segment of a 2 x 4, the team is required to list the value of only the portion used.
-Teams will fill out a cost form (see appendix) as follows.
+If an item was used during a previous solution and re-used, cost is still assigned.
+Teams will fill out a cost form (see Team Resources) as follows.